 to determine if somebody's understanding of reality is in accordance

-less but rather more.
+less but are rather getting more.
 How many exams do they want?
-Every year is not
+Every

 enough, nor every month.
 Now we have exams every week or every day.

 Maybe soon it will be every hour.
 How can students be interested in

 what they are doing while this sword of Damocles hangs suspended above

 their heads, ready to fall at any moment.
 The only important evaluation

 in learning is self evaluation and even that is not absolutely